 Being a small town, Okeana does not have a public transit system used by locals to get to and from work.

-The overall education level of Okeana is somewhat higher than in the average US city of 21.84%: 26.86% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Okeana is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.86% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Okeana in 2022 was $48,858, which is wealthy relative to Ohio and the nation.
 This equates to an annual income of $195,432 for a family of four.